Sent from my BlackBerry® smartphone -----Original Message-----

 Continue assembling the braid (see photos at the bottom of this recipe, which show the process of marking and assembling a raspberry almond braid, for guidance).
 Make 2 3/4-inch slight diagonal cuts at 1-inch intervals on each the long sides.
 Do not cut into the center pumpkin-filled area.
 Fold strips, first one from one side and then one from the other side in a rotating fashion, over the filling.
 It will now resemble a braid.
 Use the sheet of parchment to transfer your braid to a baking sheet (at this point, you can brush the pastry with a mixture of 1 beaten egg and a teaspoon of water if you want it darker than mine.
 I didn't bother).
 Bake in the 425 degree oven for 12-15 minutes, until the dough is cooked through and the top is lightly browned.
 Let the braid cool slightly while you make your glaze.

 Make the Maple Brown Sugar Glaze.
 Combine the butter and milk in a small saucepan over medium heat.
 When the butter melts, whisk in the brown sugar, syrup, and salt, stirring until the brown sugar melts.
 Remove the pan from the heat and whisk in the powdered sugar.
 Drizzle the glaze over the top of your braid.
 Sprinkle the braid with toasted pecans and a dusting of cinnamon.
 Serve immediately.
 Refrigerate leftovers in an airtight container and microwave for about 20 seconds to serve.
+To read about how I wholeheartedly embrace nerdiness, see the great lengths I was willing to go to to get out of the mile run as a child, and see more pumpkin braid photos, please head over to Willow Bird Baking !

 x-posted to food_porn, cooking, picturing_food, and bakebakebake